-Of the many suggestions proffered-including some expensive and dubious, such as darkening vast portions of the earth's surface with coal dust or the oceans with strands of black polypro-Pylene-the one preferred by cooling climatologists was the pro-Posal of Space Global of California to launch into orbit in near space a number of sun-synchronous reflector systems called Solettas to reflect more sunlight onto the planet, enough to offset the natural loss.
+Of the many suggestions proffered-including some expensive and dubious, such as darkening vast portions of the earth's surface with coal dust or the oceans with strands of black polypro-Pylene-the one preferred by cooling climatologists was the pro-Posal of Space Global of California to launch into orbit in near leicles in the Greenhouse 181 space a number of sun-synchronous reflector systems called Solettas to reflect more sunlight onto the planet, enough to offset the natural loss.
 Similar reflectors, called Lunettas, could be used to increase moonlight by as much as one hundred full moons, allowing for nightwork in agriculture, multicropping, and better street lighting.
 Though what this might do to vital biological rhythms, not to mention Witches' Sabbaths, remained a perplexing query.

-1 A pale calcareous clay or ioam, generally of acolian origin, loess is remarkable for its organic remains, which consist chiefly of land shells and bones of herbivorous and carnivorous mammals.
+&lt;sup>1 A pale calcareous clay or loam, generally of acolian origin, loess is remarkable for its organic remains, which consist chiefly of land shells and bones of herbivorous and carnivorous mammals.